-Additionally, “makeup with ceramides may also provide barrier repair which makes application less irritating and helps keep eczema under control,” Dr. Levy noted.
-“Makeup that contains niacinamide may act as anti-inflammatory and help calm down active dermatitis/eczema.”
+Additionally, “makeup with ceramides may also provide barrier repair which makes the application less irritating and helps keep eczema under control,” Dr. Levy noted.
+“Makeup that contains niacinamide may act as an anti-inflammatory and help calm down active dermatitis/eczema.”

 Dr. Klein said the following ingredients in makeup might be good for women with eczema-prone skin because they are hydrating and anti-inflammatory: